 - Only treat if a true infestation is found with breeding bed bugs.
 Remember, a single bed bug is not an infestation.

-- Hire a pest professional that uses integrated pest mangement techniques.
+- Hire a pest professional that uses integrated pest management techniques.

 - You can minimize exposure of workers or students by applying pesticides on a Friday evening, or other time that building occupants are not present.

 - Alert everyone who works in the building.
 Let staff know how the sighting will be handled.
 This allows them to take additional precautions to protect their homes as well as limiting rumors and speculation.